-patients -- such as their income and buying habits -- and using it to make predictions about their health.
+A growing number of health care companies are purchasing intimate details about their patients — such as their income and buying habits — and using it to make predictions about their health.

 A growing market

 Health care researchers have been collecting and analyzing huge amounts of data for years.
 In just the past decade, the “data exhaust” left by clinics and hospitals — including electronic medical records, physician notes and claims data — has fueled numerous research projects and led to some potentially life-changing discoveries.

 For example, researchers have used “big data” analytics to cut down on hospital readmissions, combat sepsis and take better care of newborns.
 Now, some health care companies are taking data collection efforts one step further and incorporating patients’ personal and financial details into their projects.

 According to a review by CreditCards.com of white papers, PowerPoint presentations and other business-to-business documents, everyone from the health insurer Blue Cross Blue Shield to the major analytics company SAS to the data giant FICO is experimenting with or at least talking about using consumer data for health care purposes.

 FICO, for example, made waves in 2011 when it introduced the Medication Adherence Score, which uses consumer information and claims data to predict whether or not you’ll take your medication on time.